VPAVAN11/Slidely_task2_Frontend/README.md

+Here's the updated `README.md` file including the section on searching submissions:

+---

 # Windows Forms Application Project

 ## Overview
-This Windows Forms application .
-The application provides features such as [view subsmssions edit subsmissions create submissions ].
-This project is a great example of a C# Windows Forms application and demonstrates [visual basic and .net framework].
+This Windows Forms application allows users to view, edit, and create submissions.
+The project demonstrates the use of Visual Basic and .NET Framework in a Windows Forms application.

 ## Table of Contents
 - [Overview](#overview)